 Added the TSharedBroker Component to RPC Broker 1.1.
-This component allows applications to share a single Broker connection.
+This component allows applications to share a single Broker connection. - TSharedRPCBroker Component (component deprecated with XWB1.160)

-• TSharedRPCBroker Component

 Added the TSharedRPCBroker Component to RPC Broker 1.1.
 This component allows applications to share a single Broker connection.